The FRC Toolkit

 Federal Records Center Staff

-NARA's Federal Records Center staff is a dedicated team of professionals with expertise in all aspects of records management.
-This team includes agency-specific account representatives at NARA headquarters in College Park, MD, and local Federal Records Center Directors and their staffs in the regional facilities.
+NARA's Federal Records Centers staff is a dedicated team of professionals with expertise in all aspects of records management.
+This team includes agency-specific account managers at NARA offices in College Park, MD, and in the field as well as local Federal Records Centers directors and their staff.
 These staff members will work with you to identify and meet your agency's unique needs.

 Your agency's invoice is now available in electronic format via PDF.
 Avoid mail delays-contact your account representative to receive your invoice electronically.

-ACCOUNT REPRESENTATIVES serve as your agency records officer's point of contact with NARA.
-Account representatives can also provide information on billing and special services.
-In addition, account representatives facilitate preparation of Interagency Agreements for agency customers.
-See Account Representatives (www.archives.gov/frc/acct-reps.html).
+Account Managers serve as your agency records officer's point of contact with NARA.
+Account managers can also provide information on billing and special services.
+In addition, account managers facilitate preparation of interagency agreements for agency customers.
+See Account Manager (www.archives.gov/frc/acct-managers.html).

-FEDERAL RECORDS CENTER DIRECTORS and their staff members provide reference, transfer, and disposition information and answer operational questions from Federal offices within their service areas, including the availability of special services Directors (www.archives.gov/frc/directors.html).
+Federal Records Centers Directorsand their staff members provide reference, transfer, and disposition information and answer operational questions from Federal offices within their service areas, including the availability of special services.
+See Directors (www.archives.gov/frc/directors.html).